demisto/content/Packs/ExabeamDataLake/Integrations/ExabeamDataLake/README.md

+Cloud-delivered Data Lake provides a highly scalable, cost-effective, and searchable log management system.
+Data Lake is used for log collection, storage, processing, and presentation.
 This integration was integrated and tested with version xx of Exabeam Data Lake

 ## Configure Exabeam Data Lake on Cortex XSOAR